pongo-pygmaeus/bumblebee-talks/2-phase/2-week.md

 - NAME - .call() and .apply()
 - NAME - .bind()
 - NAME - event delegation
-- NAME - What is a prototype in JavaScript
+- Harini - What is a prototype in JavaScript
 - NAME - Traversing the DOM in vanilla JavaScript without querySelector or querySelectorAll

 ## Thursday: JavaScript Libraries and Frameworks